A tale of two Mustangs

 This digital media receiver lets you relive the good old days while taking advantage of modern features like iPod/iPhone control and Bluetooth hands-free calling or music streaming.
 Plus, you get dual USB ports, rear aux inputs for your satellite radio tuner or other device, and two preamp outputs.

-With each Model Two, we include a free Retrosound faceplate/knob kit designed specifically to match your car’s interior.
+With each Model Two, we also offer a Retrosound faceplate/knob kit designed specifically to match your car’s interior.
 Call us or check out crutchfield.com/whatfits to see if we have one for your Mustang.

 2012 Ford Mustang